Parsa-Sedigh/neetcode-advanced-algorithms/pamphlets/2-linked-lists.md

 the start of the LL until the start of cycle.

 So when two slow pointers intersect, they will see each other at the head of the cycle.

+Note: The slow traverses p and c - x, so the overall it's gonna traverse is: p + c - x.

+The fast pointer is gonna do p and then a complete loop of the cycle and then c - x: p + c + c - x.
+Now we know: 2 * slow = fast => ... => `p = x`

+In order to fast and slow intersect, the fast pointer has to complete at least one full loop of the cycle and then it's gonna traverse c - x to get to intersection point(we don't know where intersection point is).